Oat: Weeds, pests, and diseases

 Oats can outcompete many weeds, as they grow thickly (with many leafy shoots) and vigorously, but are still subject to some broadleaf weeds.
 Control can be by herbicides, or by integrated pest management with measures such as sowing seed that is free of weeds.

 Oats are relatively free from diseases.
 Nonetheless, they suffer from some leaf diseases, such as stem rust (Puccinia graminis f. sp. avenae) and crown rust (P. coronata var. avenae).

 Crown rust infection can greatly reduce photosynthesis and overall physiological activities of oat leaves, thereby reducing growth and crop yield.

+Both crown-rust and stem-rust have developed into races which attack different oat varieties.
+When resistant oat varieties are developed, new disease races tend to develop.